 Reasons to Consider Adding an Independent Voice

-In the strange business environment of 2020, many family business owners chose to look harder at retirement, requiring a more detailed and in-depth examination of options for future leadership.
+In the Covid-era business environment, many family business owners chose to look harder at retirement, requiring a more detailed and in-depth examination of options for future leadership.

 Emotions can run high, and unforeseen issues often arise, during this process.
 This may be especially true if the transfer of ownership offers multiple scenarios and remains unclear.
 For example: